starfederation/datastar-clojure/README.md

   several libraries implementing it to work with specific ring adapters.
 - A library containing [malli schemas](https://github.com/metosin/malli)
   covering the generic API and our adapter implementations.
+- A library providing the tools necessary to use Brotli compression in SSE Streams

 There currently are adapter implementations for: